superlinked/VectorHub/docs/building_blocks/vector_compute/readme.md

 The role Vector Compute fills for your information retrieval system is similar to the role ETL tools like fivetran fill for your data warehouse.
 As in ETL, in Vector Compute you have to Extract the right information, Transform it into Vector Embeddings, and Load it into your Vector Search solution or cloud storage.

 There are, however, 2 important distinctions between ETL and Vector Compute:

-1) Your ETL system has to interact with dozens of data sources - loading data from all kinds of messy places, focus on cleaning it up, set and validate a schema, and keep everything as simple as possible while the data landscape of your company changes, over time.
+1) Your _ETL_ system has to interact with dozens of data sources - loading data from all kinds of messy places, focus on cleaning it up, set and validate a schema, and keep everything as simple as possible while the data landscape of your company changes, over time.
-In contrast, the data sources that feed into your Vector Compute stack are likely those used as destinations by your ETL systems, like the data warehouse, your core database, or message queue solution.
+In contrast, the data sources that feed into your _Vector Compute_ stack are likely those used as destinations by your ETL systems, like the data warehouse, your core database, or message queue solution.
 This means that in Vector Compute there can be fewer sources and they are likely of higher quality.

-2) Often,the Transform step in ETL contains just a simple aggregation, a join, or it fills in a missing value from a default.
+2) Often,the Transform step in _ETL_ contains just a simple aggregation, a join, or it fills in a missing value from a default.
 These operations are easy to express in SQL, making it easy to test whether they work.
-In Vector Compute, on the other hand, we convert a diverse set of data into vector embeddings, which is a machine learning problem rather than a pure data engineering problem.
-This means that Vector Compute takes much longer to build than a simple ETL pipeline, more resources to run because you’re using ML models, and more difficult to test – ML models don’t follow a simple “if A then B” logic but, instead, operate within a spectrum of evaluation that is variable and task-specific.
+In _Vector Compute_, on the other hand, we convert a diverse set of data into vector embeddings, which is a machine learning problem rather than a pure data engineering problem.
+This means that Vector Compute takes much longer to build than a simple ETL pipeline, more resources to run because you’re using ML models, and is more difficult to test – ML models don’t follow a simple “if A then B” logic, but instead operate within a spectrum of evaluation that is variable and task-specific.

 In short, Vector Compute uses the data delivered by the ETL stack as input, and transforms it into vector embeddings, which are then used to organize it and extract insight from it.

 Finally, the key challenge you will face when building a Vector Compute system is the development and configuration of embedding models.

 ## Embedding Models, the heart of Vector Compute

 At the core of Vector Compute are embedding models – machine learning models applied to raw data to generate vector embeddings.

-Embedding models turn features extracted from high-dimensional data, with large numbers of attributes or dimensions, like text, images or audio, into lower-dimensional but dense mathematical representations – i.e., vectors.
+Embedding models turn features extracted from high-dimensional data, with large numbers of attributes or dimensions, like text, images, or audio, into lower-dimensional but dense mathematical representations – i.e., vectors.
 You can also apply embedding models to structured data like tabular datasets or graphs.
 An e-commerce company, for example, might ingest thousands of rows of user activity logs with features such as date, product viewed, purchase amount, and so on.
-Embedding models encode these heterogeneous features as embedding vectors with 100s of dimensions that highlight otherwise latent relationships and patterns, thereby enabling nearest neighbor search, clustering, or further modeling.
+Embedding models encode these heterogeneous features as embedding vectors, with 100s of dimensions that highlight otherwise latent relationships and patterns, thereby enabling nearest neighbor search, clustering, or further modeling.

 The mathematical vector representations that result from the vector embedding conversion process are readily amenable to processing by machine learning algorithms.

-Word embeddings, for example, capture nuanced linguistic similarities between terms that would be opaque to computers operating on just raw text strings.
+_Word_ embeddings, for example, capture nuanced linguistic similarities between terms that would be opaque to computers operating on just raw text strings.

-Image embeddings are vector representations of an image.
-Normally, to feed an image into a deep learning model you need a specialized feature extraction step and specific model architecture – like a [convolutional neural network or a restricted Boltzmann machine](https://www.hindawi.com/journals/am/2022/3351256/).
-However, if you convert images to their embedding first, then you can simply feed these vectors and other metadata like labels into a more traditional deep learning model to train it to perform a task like image classification.
-Using image embedding, you don’t need specialized computer vision engineers to start working on computer vision tasks.
+_Image_ embeddings (vector representations of images) can be fed, along with metadata, like labels, into traditional deep learning models to train them for tasks like image classification.
+Without image embedding, feeding images into deep learning models requires a specialized feature extraction step and specific model architecture – like a [convolutional neural network or a restricted Boltzmann machine](https://www.hindawi.com/journals/am/2022/3351256/).
+Using image embedding, you can work on computer vision tasks yourself; you don’t need specialized computer vision engineers to get started.

-A low dimensional vector (i.e., array of numerical values) such as [102, 000, 241, 317, 004], for instance, encodes semantic features and relationships in a format comprehensible to computational analysis.

 Furthermore, compared to complex raw data, vectors have far fewer dimensions, making them more efficient for tasks like storage, transfer, and retrieval.
+A low dimensional vector (i.e., array of numerical values) such as [102, 000, 241, 317, 004], for instance, encodes a wealth of semantic features and relationships.
 The continuity of the embedding space enables gradient-based optimization, which is central to Machine Learning modeling.

-In summary, embedding models turn obscure raw data into structured vector representations that reveal otherwise hidden patterns – patterns that computers can effectively model using ML.
+In summary, embedding models can efficiently turn obscure raw data into structured vector representations that reveal otherwise hidden patterns – patterns that computers can effectively model using ML.

 But what does the embedding process look like?

 ### The embedding process visualized

 Embedding maps data onto a high-dimensional vector space, often between 500-2000 dimensions, depending on the complexity of the underlying data.
-However, for visualization purposes, popular dimensionality reduction techniques like [UMAP](https://umap-learn.readthedocs.io/en/latest/) (Uniform Manifold Approximation and Projection) or [t-SNE](https://lvdmaaten.github.io/tsne/) (t-Distributed Stochastic Neighbor Embedding) can be used to project these dense vectors into 2D scatterplots that approximate the relative distances and relationships between data points, as shown in this embedding projector.
+However, for visualization purposes, popular dimensionality reduction techniques like [UMAP](https://umap-learn.readthedocs.io/en/latest/) (Uniform Manifold Approximation and Projection) or [t-SNE](https://lvdmaaten.github.io/tsne/) (t-Distributed Stochastic Neighbor Embedding) can be used to project these dense vectors into 2D scatterplots that approximate the relative distances and relationships between data points, as shown in [this embedding projector](https://projector.tensorflow.org).

 <!-- IMAGE 3 GOES HERE -->